StefanFabian/ros_babel_fish/README.md

 - [x] Publishing messages with at compile time unknown message type
 - [x] Calling a service with at compile time unknown service definition
 - [x] Advertising a service with at compile time unknown service definition
-- [x] Creating a service client with at compile time unknown service definition
+- [ ] Creating a service client with at compile time unknown service definition
 - [x] Add more error checks to fail gracefully in case of errors
 - [ ] Documentation
+- [ ] Benchmark
 - [ ] Calling actions
 - [ ] Providing an action server(?)